bchareyre/yade-mpi/doc/sphinx/installation.rst

 versions, shipped with particular distribution.

 Git-repository for packaging stuff is available on `GitHub <https://github.com/yade/yadedaily/>`_.
-Each branch corresponds to one distribution e.g. precise, jessie etc.
+Each branch corresponds to one distribution e.g. trusty, jessie etc.
 The scripts for building all of this stuff is `here <https://github.com/yade/trunk/tree/master/scripts/ppa>`_.
 It uses pbuilder to build packages, so all packages are building in a clean environment.